8fold/site-joshbruce.com/content/public/finances/investment-policy/content.md

 I also have a broad definition of cash when it comes to this emergency fund.
 Money already in risk parity style holdings may be considered cash should an emergency arise.
 (For the purposes of tracking, they will not be considered cash, however.)
 These minor holdings should have the lowest risk and volatility while achieving a higher rate of return compared to liquid cash.
 As such, only 3 to 6 months will be in liquid cash while in accumulation mode, which would shift to roughly 12 months in drawdown mode.

 These long-term savings accounts, if you will, will also be used to save for and replace things like cellphone, laptop, and so on.
 These tools will only be replaced if the current version no longer serves its intended purpose in my life; just because the time is right and there's a new model, doesn't mean I should buy it right then.

+### Credit cards

+All credit cards will include some type of reward system; primarily cash back.
+Credit cards will be used for the majority of purchases and should be limited to those purchases that would have been made anyway.

+All cards, except the primary card, will have the funds automatically converted and deposited regularly.
+The primary card may hold update to 200 USD worth of points before some, if not all, of those points need to be converted to cash.

 ## Housing and paying off debt